Sanglorian/orcus/Orcus Advanced Options - current.md

 When the box becomes a vessel, its weight becomes that of a normal vessel its size, and anything that was stored in the box remains in the boat.

 The third command word causes the *folding boat* to fold back into a box, provided that no creatures are aboard.
 Any objects in the vessel that can't fit inside the box remain outside the box as it folds.
 Any objects in the vessel that can fit inside the box do so.

+### Goggles of Night

+*Level 1*

+While wearing these dark lenses, you have darkvision out to a range of 12 squares.
+If you already have darkvision, wearing the goggles increases its range by 12 squares.

+### Hand of the Mage

+*Level 3*

+This mummified elf hand allows you to use a cantrip (chosen by the GM from the Cantrips discipline).

 ### Horseshoes of a Zephyr